 Self-hosted vs. SaaS

-An early question many entrepreneurs and managers of ecommerce websites face is deciding on a self-hosted or software-as-a-service platform.
+An early question many entrepreneurs and managers of e-commerce websites face is deciding on a self-hosted or software-as-a-service platform.
 Jan researched Magento, a self-hosted platform, and said, “We looked at Magento and I have a friend who runs a Magento site.
 He has to look after his site and it’s complicated.
 It’s hard to manage and then there are security issues.
 The ability for AmeriCommerce (a SaaS platform) to just look after it for us was key in making the decision.”

 Geographically- and Currency-based Multi Stores

-Looking to expand through contacts in the United States, Pure Fiji was able to get into the spa industry and become an premium spa brand.
+Looking to expand through contacts in the United States, Pure Fiji was able to get into the spa industry and become a premium spa brand.
 From there, the company pursued distributors in other countries.
 Now, the Fiji Islands, Australia, New Zealand, Czech Republic, Korea, the United Kingdom, and the United States are all countries where Pure Fiji can do business because of AmeriCommerce’s multi-store feature.
 Pure Fiji’s unique use-case for multi-stores based on country allows the company to do business internationally in the country’s own currency while also delivering unique front-end experiences per storefront.

 Improve Operational Efficiency

 The multi-store feature also helped Pure Fiji improve efficiency by centralizing the product catalog and inventory systems for all stores.
 “One of the features we rely on the most is product cloning and sharing resources like images across all the stores,” Jan said.
 AmeriCommerce also eliminated the need for the corporate headquarters to run additional processes to reconcile inventory reports.
 “They were managing inventory with Quickbooks and then exporting to a spreadsheet and they were asking, ‘How can we get Quickbooks to talk to AmeriCommerce?’
 And I was like, ‘Why don’t you just use AmeriCommerce?
 You can create invoices, print invoices and create quotes.
-Now, the company doesn’t even use it’s in-house system anymore.
+Now, the company doesn’t even use its in-house system anymore.
 All order processing happens via AmeriCommerce,” Jan said.

 ...And I was like, ‘Why don’t you just use AmeriCommerce?
 You can create invoices, print invoices and create quotes.
-Now, the company doesn’t even use it’s in-house system anymore.
+Now, the company doesn’t even use its in-house system anymore.

 Platform Integrations and API Access